-“Services” means Oversight’s hosted “Insights On Demand” application service provided to Client under this Agreement.
+“Services” means Oversight’s Software-as-a-Service provided to Client under this Agreement.

 2.1.
 Right to Use the Service.
 Subject to payment of the applicable Service Fees, Oversight will provide the Services described in the applicable Order and in accordance with the Hosting Guide attached to this Agreement as Exhibit 1.
 Oversight grants Client, and Client accepts from Oversight, a non-exclusive, non-transferable, right to use the Services during the Term.
 The Services will be used subject to limitations set forth on the applicable Order.
 Client is responsible for the use of the Services by any person to whom Client has given access to the Services, and any person who gains access to the Data (as defined in Section 7.2 below) via the acts or omissions of Client.

 2.2.
 Restrictions.
-Client will use the Services for its own business use only (which does not include use as an application service provider or any other renting or leasing of Service as part of an offering to unapproved third parties.
+Client will only use the Services for its own internal business and may not use the Service as part of providing an application service offering, or any other renting or leasing of Service as part of an offering to unapproved third parties.
 Client will not, directly or indirectly, without the prior written consent of Oversight: (a) sublicense, transfer, or otherwise assign its rights in the Service or the Documentation to any third-party nor allow any third-party to access or use the Service or the Documentation; (b) modify the software elements of the Service or the Deliverables; (c) create derivative works of the Service or the Documentation or any components thereof; (d) translate, reverse engineer, de-compile, or disassemble the software elements of the Service for any other reason; or (e) copy the software elements of the Service or the Documentation, in whole or in part, except as permitted by this Agreement.
 The Service may only be used for lawful purposes; transmission of any material which is threatening, obscene, libelous, defamatory, discriminatory, or is otherwise offensive or illegal will constitute a material breach of this Agreement.
 Client must retain all legends relating to the copyright, trademarks, patents, or confidentiality on all copies of the Documentation or any print of a screen display from the Service.

 3.2.
 Termination for Cause.
 This Agreement or any Order may be terminated by a party if the other party commits any material breach of this Agreement or any Order which is not remedied within thirty (30) days of notice of such breach to the breaching party.

 3.3.
-Termination By Oversight.
-Oversight may discontinue providing the Service effective at the expiration of the then current Term upon ninety (90) days prior written notice.
+Termination.
+Either party may terminate the Service effective at the expiration of the then current Term upon ninety (90) days prior written notice.

 3.5.
 Survival.
 The provisions of this Agreement, which by their nature survive expiration or termination of this Agreement, shall survive.

 4.1.
 Fees.
 All Service fees for the scope of Services set forth in the applicable Order (the “Service Fees”) are billed annually in advance in U.S. Dollars net of any foreign, federal, state, or local taxes, including without limitation, sales taxes, use taxes, VAT, excise taxes, duties, and import taxes (collectively, “Taxes”).
-Following the Initial Term indicated in the Order, Oversight may increase the Service Fees once each year and Oversight will notify Client of any such increase at least 60 days prior to the commencement of any Renewal Term.
+Client will reimburse Oversight for the actual and reasonable travel and living expenses incurred by Oversight in connection with the delivery of any training or other professional services by Oversight to Client as set for a particular Order.

 4.2.
 Payment Terms.
-Client will pay the Service Fees within thirty (30) days of the invoice date, without deduction or setoff.
+Client will pay the Service Fees and expenses (as applicable) within thirty (30) days of the invoice date, without deduction or setoff.
 If Client believes an invoice or charge is incorrect, Client must contact Oversight in writing within thirty (30) days of the invoice date or charge to be eligible to receive an adjustment or credit.
 Any undisputed payment not made when due will be subject to late charges of 1.5% per month (prorated on a daily basis beginning on the past due date).
 Client will be liable for any reasonable attorneys’ fees or other costs associated with collecting late payments.

 4.3.
 Taxes.
 Client is responsible for, and must pay, any and all Taxes (other than Taxes based on Oversight's income) imposed in connection with the Services and any other services provided in connection with this Agreement.

 5.1.
 Service Levels.
 The Service will be available at least 99% of the time during each month excluding Excusable Downtime (the “Uptime Commitment”).
 “Excusable Downtime” means time that the Service is not available to Client because of (a) maintenance which is scheduled (i) each week between 12:01 a.m. and 3:00 a.m.
 Saturday Eastern time, or (ii) during the third week of each month between 6:00 p.m.
 Saturday and 6:00 a.m.
-Sunday Eastern time (collectively, the “Standard Windows”) or planned maintenance which cannot be reasonably scheduled during the Standard Windows for which at least 24 hours advance notice is given, (b) outages caused by misuse of the Service by Client, (c) failure of the Internet and/or public switched network, and (d) events that are beyond Oversight’s reasonable control.
-The Service is considered to be available when any authorized user can successfully log-in and perform a reasonable portion of the available user actions.
-If Oversight has breached the Uptime Commitment in any month, Oversight will issue Client a credit based on the percentage of Service Fees calculated in accordance with the table below.
+Sunday Eastern time (collectively, the “Standard Windows”) or planned maintenance which cannot be reasonably scheduled during the Standard Windows for which at least 24 hours advance notice is given, (b) outages caused by misuse of the Service by Client, (c) failure of the Internet and/or public switched network, and (d) events contemplated by Section 12.7.
+If the Uptime Commitment is not met in any month, Oversight will issue Client a credit based on the percentage of Service Fees calculated in accordance with the table below.
 Such credit will be applied to extend the then current Term or against subsequent invoice(s), as determined by Oversight in its reasonable discretion.

 Availability Percentage in any Month